 Oatmeal Chocolate Coconut Cookies with Toasted Almonds is a moist and chewy cookie, perfect for lunches, snacks, weekend treats, bake sales.
 Well, to be honest, they’re just about perfect for anything… and perfectly addictive.

 It seems that I’m making at least a batch of cookies every week.
 Chocolate chip has always been the favorite, but any and every cookie, it seems, is gobbled up as quickly as I can make them.

 These, however, are especially yummy.

 I think it’s the toasted almonds, combined with the coconut… and who doesn’t love oatmeal chocolate chip?

-Experiment with the chocolate.
+Experiment with adding chocolate chips and chocolate chunks.
 Chocolate chunks are especially delicious as some hold their shape while other chunks melt into the crumb of the cookie.
 Dark, semi-sweet, milk chocolate… all of them work.
 Just use your favorite.

 They freeze well… and ship to a college dorm room very well too.
 Smile.
 They don’t last long there though!